jbermanwebguru/react-demo/README.md

-# Alchemy React Test
+# React Test

+Completed by John Berman

+### ORIGINAL README PROVIDED BY TEST TAKER ###

 ## Background
-The engineering team at Alchemy has built an (imaginary) game management platform.
+The engineering team has built an (imaginary) game management platform.
 The platform has an API that allows you to create a manager(user) that allows them to manage player rosters for their chosen sport.

 ## Your Mission